A Nice Place to Be

 We mustn’t, however, allow weeds to grow instead.
 Some – particularly creeping buttercup, couch grass, bindweed etc. – spread like wildfire, and our neighbours won’t be happy if these spread onto their plot, and they may well act accordingly!

 When and how the Council may terminate our tenancy of our plot

 This is an important topic with formally-prescribed procedure – particularly regarding neglect or non-cultivation – and so it now has its own page.

 No-one wants to see allotment plots become overgrown.
 As well as being a waste of the plotholders’ hard work in keeping the plot managed, it creates work for neighbouring plotholders, who will have to battle the invasive weeds.
-If anyone is struggling, then they shouldn’t suffer in silence – it is in no-one’s interests for them to fail, nor only to be galvanised into action when the Council send a letter.
-They should Contact any member of the Committee to discuss options.
+If anyone is struggling, then they shouldn’t suffer in silence – it’s in no-one’s interests for them to fail, nor only to be galvanised into action when the Council send a letter.
+They should message any member of the Committee to discuss options.
 Crucially, they should remember that if we give up our plot voluntarily, then we can always reapply for one again when, say, we have more time to run one.
-However, if the Council end our tenancy, then we will be barred from any list in Cardiff.
+However, if the Council end our tenancy, then we’ll be barred from any list in Cardiff.

 Reducing / Increasing your Growing Space

 Does everyone use their whole plot?
 If not, then PPAA Committee would be happy to talk to them about splitting their plot in half.
 As well as allowing them to manage more effectively the space that they have, it would allow another person from the waiting list to get on site and to start growing.
 If anyone only has half a plot, and they feel that they are outgrowing the space that they have (or that they will do within the next year or so) then they’re free to put their name back on the waiting list.
 When their name gets to the top, PPAA Committee will try their best to get them another half a plot as close as possible to their existing one.